 There is also a Volstok and a Negative Woman on The People’s Heroes.
 Oddly enough, Volstok is the real name for Negative Woman.
 So, I am not sure what Johns is up to at this moment with these two characters.

-There are other members of The People’s Heroes who also come from the pages of John Ostrander’s Firestorm from the late 1980’s.
-Those character would be Firebird, Morozko, Perun, Rusalka, Steel Wolf, and Vikhor.
+There are other members of The People’s Heroes who also come from the pages of John Ostrander’s Firestorm from the late 1980s.
+Those characters would be Firebird, Morozko, Perun, Rusalka, Steel Wolf, and Vikhor.

 Also on The People’s Heroes roster is Pozhar.
 Pozhar is a classic Firestorm character.
 In the New 52, Pozhar did not exist.
 Instead, Mikhail Arkadin was made into a professor who helped Dr. Stein create the Firestorm protocol.
 Well, that is all gone now as Johns firmly re-establishes the pre-New 52 Pozhar with this issue.
 Pozhar is a cool character so it is nice to see him back and better than ever.